Child Welfare Information Gateway

 Year Published

-Summarizes State laws on immunity from prosecution for persons who in good faith report suspected instances of child abuse or neglect.
-Immunity statutes protect both mandatory and voluntary reporters from civil or criminal liability that they might otherwise incur.
-The publication also discusses the provision of immunity for taking photographs or x-rays, performing medical examinations or tests, and participating in the investigation or prosecution of child abuse or neglect cases.
-Laws for all 50 States and territories are included.
+Discusses State laws on immunity from criminal or civil liability for both mandatory and voluntary reporters who in good faith report suspected instances of child abuse or neglect.
+The publication also discusses the provision of immunity for persons who take photographs or x-rays, perform medical examinations or tests, or participate in investigations or legal proceedings related to child abuse or neglect reports.

 Making and Screening Reports of Child Abuse and Neglect